BettercareHealth/bettercare/README.md

 	`<p><a class="button non-printing" href="http://ls.bettercare.co.za">Online tests</a></p>`

+*	Replace videos with a link to the Learning Station.
+(The main reason is that iframes are invalid in EPUB2 XHTML 1.1.)
+This must be done manually.
+	*	Search for `videowrapper` to find instances of embedded videos.
+	*	Replace all references to specific videos with `<p>To watch the videos, visit <a href="http://ls.bettercare.co.za">the online version of this book</a>.</p>`.

 ### Add metadata, semantics and TOC

 *	Add basic metadata to your epub using Sigil's Metadata Editor.
 Include at least: